alexklibisz/firebak/readme.md

 download all collections from `myfirebaseapp.firebaseio.com`.

-> node src backup --all --firebase studyloop-stage --secret abcdefg123456
+> node src backup --all --firebase myfirebaseapp --secret abcdefg123456

 ###Some TODOs: